sujayy1983/Home-Device-Automation-Framework/README.md

 ### What does this tool leverage
-1. Python 3.6 (Tested on MAC and testing in progress on Raspberry Pi3)
+1. Tested on MAC with Python 3.6 and Python3.4 on Raspberry Pi3.
 2. Flask + jinja2 + html + bootstrap + D3js + nmap + scapy